 The NCWU Marketing Department maintains a comprehensive directory of all University-affiliated social media accounts representing departments, clubs, programs or other university entities.
 In order to be recognized as an official University account and use the Wesleyan name, the account must be registered with the Marketing Department.
 To request a University-affiliated account, or register an existing account, fill out the “Social Media Account Request Form.”
 Questions can be directed to Stephen Mann, Social Media & PR Manager, at email@example.com.

 Note: Social media account requests must come from an NCWU faculty or staff member.

 Students: Please contact your faculty or staff advisor about submitting a request.

 Do I Need a Separate Account?:

-Before opening a new account on behalf of your organization, club, team or department, please ask yourself the following questions:
+Before creating a new account on behalf of your organization, club, team or department, please ask yourself the following questions:

-- Are you trying to reach an audience that is different than the primary North Carolina Wesleyan College account?
+- Are you trying to reach an audience that is different than the primary North Carolina Wesleyan University account?

 - Will your content be different than what is included on the main account?